-The ICC Moot Court Competition welcomes universities from all over the world for a large scale moot court simulating the proceedings of the International Criminal Court (ICC).
+The IBA ICC Moot Court Competition welcomes universities from all over the world for a large scale moot court simulating the proceedings of the International Criminal Court (ICC).
 The Competition consists of an extensive six-day educational and social program, which brings together students of diverse backgrounds and cultures to The Hague to challenge their skills as future international lawyers.
 The final round is expected to take place in an actual ICC courtroom with ICC judges adjudicating.

 The establishment of the world’s first International Criminal Court provided a fantastic opportunity to further support the rule of international law and the fight against impunity by garnering a youth-led interest.
 The Competition involves collaboration with judges from international courts and tribunals, professors of international (criminal) law, and other legal professionals.
 This network makes the ICC Moot Court Competition a realistic simulation of ICC proceedings.
 The Competition’s case addresses fundamental issues of substantive and procedural international criminal law.